-- Analyze the suspicious transaction reports sent by the branch along with the account opening form, KYC form, account statement and other documents. - Analyze the red alerts generated in the AML system along with the account opening form, KYC form, account statement and other documents. - If seems suspicious, prepare a STR form as prescribed by FIU and send necessary documents/information to FIU via goAML.
+- Analyze the suspicious transaction reports sent by the branch along with the account opening form, KYC form, account statement and other documents. - Analyze the red alerts generated in the AML system along with the account opening form, KYC form, account statement and other documents. - If seems suspicious, prepare a STR form as prescribed by FIU and send necessary documents/information to FIU via goAML as soon as possible within 3 days.